openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 To alleviate these issues, we will switch from using the edx-transifex-bot to the `Transifex GitHub App`_, a stable app provided by Transifex.
 Benefits of this change include being easier to maintain and solving a lot of the pain points detailed below.
-As part of this proposal, we suggest moving translations into their own repository, to make using the `Transifex GitHub App`_ more streamlined and straightforward, and in order to make organizing and using the up to date translations simpler.
+In addition, translation files will be moved into their own repository.
+This will make using the `Transifex GitHub App`_ more streamlined and straightforward, and facilitate the organization of translation files on Transifex.

 Current State
 *************